thisisgurpal/run_results_app/README.md

 <h3></h3>
 <img src="https://user-images.githubusercontent.com/97416784/161327881-70e6c351-18ba-45a9-a72b-c0c7e89bd365.JPG" width="1000">
 <h3>Comment on event</h3>
-Lower down on the event page there is a comment section where other users can share their thoughts and pictures (pictures through cloudinary mentioned in the ‘Login and register’ section) on the event.
+Lower down on the event page there is a comment section where other users can share their thoughts and pictures (pictures through Cloudinary mentioned in the ‘Login and register’ section) on the event.
 Each comment made conducts an Axios post request to a location that I’ve specified.
 In the back end I made classes so I can get, post and delete comments.
 The user can only post an event if they are logged in, so the leave a comments section will only be shown if that is the case through the use of the function isUserAuthenticated.
 If they are not logged in they can only see the comments that have been left.
 To get the comments for the specific event, they are all filtered using the event id.
 <h3></h3>
 When a comment is made it will show at the top of the feed, as I’ve ordered them to show the most recent first.
 Also the avatar and the name will be wrapped in a Link tag which will navigate to that user's profile using the user id in the path which is retrieved from the comment data.
 <h3></h3>